Veteran Stylists and Designers Prep Otis College Students for Annual Fashion Show

 “I have encountered many students throughout my career, but this is my first mentorship,” Akerlund told The Hollywood Reporter.
 “I believe it's my duty to give back and inspire the younger generation, being that I am a veteran in this industry and I also have a huge passion for discovering new amazing talent.
 So what better place to mentor than Otis, where the heart of fashion begins?”

-As for her top-line goals in impacting the careers of up-and-coming talent, Akerlund says: “My responsibility is to make the students think long term ('Can someone actually wear the pieces?') and to help them pull back when they are trying to say too much.
+As for her top-line goals in impacting the careers of up-and-coming talent, Akerlund said: “My responsibility is to make the students think long-term ('Can someone actually wear the pieces?') and to help them pull back when they are trying to say too much.
 Sometimes it's better to just go with one great idea and execute it to the fullest, as opposed to over-designing and risking the garment being tacky.”

-Patrik Ervell, men’s designer for L.A.-based fashion brand Vince, along with his colleague Debbie Sabet, an Otis College alumn and design director of men’s wovens for the label, are also serving as first-time mentors this academic year to help prep students for the fashion show and beyond.
-(Sterling K. Brown, Liam Hemsworth, Daniel Radcliffe are among the stars wearing Vince).
+Patrik Ervell, men’s designer for the L.A.-based fashion brand Vince, along with his colleague Debbie Sabet, an Otis College alum and design director of men’s wovens for the label, are also serving as first-time mentors this academic year to help prep students for the fashion show and beyond.
+(Sterling K. Brown, Liam Hemsworth, Daniel Radcliffe are among the stars wearing Vince.)